 Chapman University is a private university.
-Our facilities are primarily used by University staff, faculty, and students.
+Our facilities are primarily used by university staff, faculty, and students.
 Both the Orange and Rinker campus are generally open to those persons with legitimate reasons during normal business hours.
 There are many persons who may be invited to the campus outside of the normal business hours during public events or as a guest.
 There is mutual benefit from such use; however, there are also those who come to Chapman University for unacceptable reasons.
 Department of Public Safety officers and other university officials are authorized to enforce university policies and may restrict or prohibit access to university property based on their discretion.

 Some buildings and offices, however, are not open to the general public.
 Entrance may be denied, and local trespass laws invoked for persons found in or around our buildings without legitimate reasons.
+DPS Officers conduct routine security and safety patrols of all campus buildings including residence halls.
+DPS Officers have the authority to ask anyone for identification and verify that they are authorized to access the building.